recyclarr/recyclarr/wiki/TRaSH-Guide-Structural-Guidelines.md

    This is optional and the default is always "UNCHECKED".

+1. **Terms may be marked "optional".**

+   From a header or sentence within a header section, the appearance of the word "optional" will indicate that certain terms will *not* be synchronized to Sonarr by default.
+The semantics for this differ depending on where the word is mentioned:

+   - **Headers**: "Optional" mentioned in a header will apply to all code blocks in that whole section.
+Furthermore, any nested headers will also be treated as if the word "Optional" appears in its name, even if it isn't.
+   - **Sentence**: Once the term "Optional" is found in any sentence following a header, it applies to all code blocks for the remainder of that section.
+Once a new header is found (nested or not), terms are not considered optional anymore.

 ### Release Profile Naming

 The script procedurally generates a name for release profiles it creates.
 For the following example: